ErpNetDocs/tech/modules/crm/clientcenter/orders/new-order.md

    This will **automatically** add it in the **Order** tab.

    1.3.
-Depending on how your Client Center instance is **configured** to work with distribution channels, users may be able to add products linked to their customer's **distribution channel**.
+Depending on how your Client Center instance is **configured**, users may be able to add products linked to their customer's **default distribution channel**.

    These products will be available in a separate tab that carries the channel's name, e.g. "Online store".
 The process to add them is identical to the **My Products** tab.